microsoft/WhatTheHack/019-ThisOldDataWarehouse/Coach/Solution-00.md

 A common reason for the SSIS Runtime startup failure is restarting the scripts without proper cleanup.
 If the script already provisioned the SSISDB Catalog this might cause the configuration in the SSIS Runtime environment to be incorrect.
 You are able to edit the configuration in Azure Data Factory for the SSIS DB catalog to fix any startup issues.

-## On-premise Data Warehouse Architecture at startup of WhatTheHack.
+## On-premise Data Warehouse Architecture

 ![Here are the service deployed to kickoff the WTH](../Coach/images/current.png)